seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Trumpet sounds*

 We have, great Agamemnon, here in Troy
-A prince call’d Hector,–Priam is his father,–
+A prince call'd Hector,--Priam is his father,--
 Who in this dull and long-continued truce
 Is rusty grown: he bade me take a trumpet,
 And to this purpose speak.
 Kings, princes, lords!
-If there be one among the fair’st of Greece
+If there be one among the fair'st of Greece
 That holds his honour higher than his ease,
 That seeks his praise more than he fears his peril,
 That knows his valour, and knows not his fear,
 That loves his mistress more than in confession,
 With truant vows to her own lips he loves,
 And dare avow her beauty and her worth
-In other arms than hers,–to him this challenge.
+In other arms than hers,--to him this challenge.
 Hector, in view of Trojans and of Greeks,
 Shall make it good, or do his best to do it,
 He hath a lady, wiser, fairer, truer,